 Each of our protagonists is revealed as having an object – an object instead of a subject – that makes his life bearable.
 Hikari has his games, Ishi his fry pan, Yuki his guitar, and Ikuko her piano.
 It is through these objects that our band of misfits come to form a band.
 While their sudden popularity of their band, Little Zombies, gives them, for the very first time, a positive image of adoration within the relational maze that makes up exploitative and abusive society, this positive image doesn’t resolve the problematic dimension of love they’ve all been subjected to or change their position as being subjected to adult exploitation.

 While some spectators may feel that the narrative, beyond its impressive fantastical faux-ending, fails to frame the closure of the themes of love it has evoked in a satisfying way, this feeling is not in line with the formal poetic tendency of the narrative.
-The ending of We Are Little Zombies is evocative and intellectual, an ending evoking, at the same moment, the need for motherly love, the choice to continue – yes or no – the game of life, and the realisation of a grieving position.
+The ending of We Are Little Zombies is evocative, evoking the need for motherly love, the choice to continue – yes or no – the game of life, and, at the same moment, the need to realize a grieving position.
 Put in this way, We Are Little Zombies’ narrative concerns nothing other than the coming-into-being-of-grief, a coming-into-being guided by the evocative questioning of that strange little thing called love (Narra-note 3 (Major spoiler)).

 With all that visual energy present in the narrative, we’re happy to see that Nagahisa thought of adding certain elements to orient We Are Little Zombies.
 One such element is Hikari’s narrating voice, a voice revealing, while dictating the beats of the narrative, the overarching nature of Hikari’s subjective journey (Cine-note 2).
 As Hikari’s honest commentaries, his philosophical thoughts and fantasies pass by, one comes to discern that the impact of the narrating voice goes beyond mere narrative orientation.
 Not only does Hikari’s voice tame the wild cinematographical energy, his subjective voice also heightens, by dictating the rhythmic flow through the signifiers it brings into play, the poetic effect these concatenations can evoke (Cine-note 3).